Sibiu

-Nicknamed The Town with Eyes (given its historical buildings with partly open rooftops), the town is a well-known tourist destination for both domestic and foreign visitors.
-Known for its culture, history, gastronomy/local cuisine, and diverse architecture, which includes the iconic houses with eyes that gave Sibiu its nickname, the town has garnered significant attention since the beginning of the 21st century.
+Nicknamed The Town with Eyes for the eyebrow dormers on many old buildings, the town is a popular tourist destination.
+It is known for its culture, history, cuisine, and architecture.

-In 2004, its historical center began the process of becoming a UNESCO World Heritage Site.
-Sibiu was subsequently designated the European Capital of Culture in 2007, a title which it shared that year along with Luxembourg City as well.
-One year later, it was ranked "Europe's 8th-most idyllic place to live" by Forbes.
-In 2019, Sibiu was named the European Region of Gastronomy.
-Sibiu hosted the European Wandering Capital event in 2021, the most important tourist wandering event in Europe.
-A European Union summit was also hosted by the town in 2019.
+Several fortified villages near Sibiu, such as Biertan and Valea Viilor, were inscribed as a UNESCO World Heritage Site in 1993 under the collective listing "Villages with Fortified Churches in Transylvania".
+Separately, in 2004, the historical center of Sibiu was added to Romania's tentative list of UNESCO World Heritage Sites, but has not yet been officially inscribed.
+It was later designated the European Capital of Culture in 2007, alongside Luxembourg City.
+In 2008, Forbes ranked Sibiu as "Europe's 8th-most idyllic place to live".
+In 2019, Sibiu was named the European Region of Gastronomy and hosted a European Union summit.
+In 2021, it also hosted the European Wandering Capital event, the continent’s most prominent hiking and eco-tourism gathering.

-Sibiu is also known nationally and internationally for its very beautiful Christmas market.
+Sibiu is also known nationally and internationally for its Christmas market.
 Renowned personalities include Transylvanian Saxon scientists Conrad Haas and Hermann Oberth, who were both pioneers of rocketry.
 The company Elrond, which created the eGold cryptocurrency (among the biggest in the world), was founded by people from Sibiu.

-As of 2011, the town had a population of 147,245, while a 2019 estimate puts it at 169,056.
+As of 2021 census, the city has a population of 134,309, making it the 15th-largest city in Romania.
 The proposed Sibiu metropolitan area has a population of 267,170.
 The town also administers the village of Păltiniș, a ski resort located 35 kilometres to the southwest.

-Historically, especially during the High Middle Ages and Late Middle Ages, Sibiu had been one of the most important cultural and administrative centres of the Transylvanian Saxons (more specifically the most important).
-It is called Härmeschtat in their own local dialect which is very close to Luxembourgish from which it primarily descended a long time ago.
+During the High and Late Middle Ages, Sibiu was the most important cultural and administrative centre of the Transylvanian Saxons.
+It is called Härmeschtat in their local dialect, which is close to Luxembourgish, from which it primarily descended during the Ostsiedlung.

 Name

-The name of the city derives from the Bulgar-Turkic name Sibin<Sebin<Säbin, meaning "rejoice".
+The name of the city derives from the Bulgar-Turkic name Sibin<Sebin<Säbin, perhaps meaning "rejoice".
 An archaic version of the Romanian name Sibiu is Sibiiu, while an obsolete folk name is Sâghii, formerly spelled Sîghii.
 Its Hungarian name is Nagyszeben ("Big/Greater Sibiu"), or colloquially, Szeben.

 In German, it is called Hermannstadt ("Hermann's town"), while in the local Transylvanian Saxon dialect, it is known as Härmeschtat.
 In Yiddish, it is called סעבען Seben or הערמאנשטאט Hermanshtat.

-A number of other languages also have their own variants of the city's name, like Czech Sibiň, Polish Sybin, Serbo-Croatian Sibinj, Old Bulgarian Sibin (Сибин) and the proposed Esperanto name Sibio.
+A number of other languages also have their own variants of the city's name, like Czech Sibiň, Polish Sybin, Serbo-Croatian Sibinj, archaic Bulgarian Сибин (Sibin), archaic French Sébeste or Ceben and the proposed Esperanto name Sibio.